Upon Arrival

 Sign up for GTFF GE Health Insurance

 International GEs are automatically enrolled in and billed for the UO Student Health Benefits Plan.
-However, note that you can waive this Plan as you are eligible to sign up for the GE Health Insurance administered by the Graduate Teaching Fellows Federation (GTFF) labor union.
+However, note that you can waive this plan as you are eligible to sign up for the GE Health Insurance administered by the Graduate Teaching Fellows Federation (GTFF) labor union.

 • Sign up for GTFF GE Health Insurance when you arrive on campus